yairm210/Unciv/Mods.md

 When loading a mod, it needs to be in its own folder in `/mods` - this is how you will work when you're editing your mod.

+## Religion

+Religion is a work in progress, and doesn't exist in the base game, but can be added into mods by adding a Beliefs.json file in the json files.

+Currently the only implemented mechanic is gathering faith and getting a Pantheon belief.

+Of course, you'll need to add some way for civs to gain faith in order for the Pantheon choice!

+[Here](https://github.com/yairm210/unciv-religion-mod-example) is an example of a mod that adds several Pantheon beliefs, and adds the Shrine building to allow Faith accumulation.

 ## Other

 Existing mods can be found [here](https://github.com/topics/unciv-mod)!